 I’ve lived this question since an uneasy awakening in later childhood.
 That’s when I began to see I didn’t have to fear monsters under the bed or scary dreams.
 It’s when I recognized the frightening existence of something I couldn’t reason away: hatred, discrimination, oppression, violence, injustice.

 I have carried this question close to my heart since that time.
 Even then I dedicated my energies to addressing it.
-It came with me every day into the center of the 30-year Phase 1 of my Adult Career, Phase 1, which lasted for over 30 years.
-I focused on the earliest years of childhood, supporting parents, strengthening early relationships, preventing child abuse and treating its consequences.
-As my career developed, my voice strengthened and I had opportunities greater reach.
+It came with me every day into the center of the 30-year Phase 1 of my Adult Career.
+My work focused on the earliest years of childhood, supporting parents, strengthening early relationships, preventing child abuse and treating its consequences.
+As my career developed, my voice strengthened and I had opportunities for greater reach.

 But is it enough of a response to my question?
 I think not.
 It’s time to figure out how to both reach those I connect with directly, and how to reach further.
 It’s time to think through what I want to say – and do – and how best to go about that.

 What’s in the way?
-The answer to my question is a complex weave of so many things.
+That the answer to my question is a complex weave of so many threads.
 Yes, it is about how parents nurture their children and about how our society nurtures families.
 And it’s about more, much more.
 Every area of inquiry, every profession and every individual has something to contribute to unravelling this tangled knot.

 I’m not kidding myself.
 Or you.
 I have no magic.
-I wish I did.
 But I do have a vision.
 I do have a voice.
 I do have a passion.
 I do believe that if people from everywhere and from every perspective dedicate their energies to creating the world we can only now imagine, we can bring that change about.
-Eventually.

 Maybe the answer to my question is to be found in the Department of Hope.
-Questers from 2015 might remember that I wrote last year about the Department of Hope.
-We had some great discussions about it, and I invited all who are interested to establish their own outposts and send me their stories about it.
+Questers from 2015 might remember that I wrote about the Department of Hope last year.
+We had some great discussions about it, and I invited all who are interested to get involved.
 The Department of Hope is a non-organization.
-It has no structure or funding, no Board of Directors.
 It’s an idea.
 A vision.
 An inspiration.
-By remaining so unstructured it has plenty of room for all the many-colored pieces of the answer to my question.
+By remaining so unstructured it has plenty of room for all the many-colored threads of the answer to my question.

-I got some great responses last year, and I have not forgotten the idea.
-Susan Preston, my web designer, urged me to buy a url for it, because, who knows!
+I got some great responses last year, and I have not forgotten the idea. !
 But it has not been at the forefront of my efforts, either.
-Much more everyday concerns have been at the forefront, the kinds of things that face a budding solopreneur, a wife, mother, sister, friend and community member.
-And they are very good things, very important things, to be immersed in.
+Much more everyday concerns have been at the forefront, the kinds of things that face a budding solopreneur, a wife, mother, sister, friend and community member – all good things to be immersed in.
 But have I been using them to hide, not from my question, but from what it will take to address it?

 I look out at the next 12 months with no clear idea of how to effectively live out my question in Adult Career, Phase 2.
 Do-gooding on a greater scale usually means being part of a larger organization.
 And that’s not what I’m seeking.

 But I won’t back away from the question.
-The answer might lie in pursuing the question, in the seeking and the connecting that is part of exploring the possibilities.
+The answer might lie in pursuing it, in the seeking and the connecting that is part of exploring the possibilities.

 A Sampling of Other Questers’ Questions: